tom76kimo/host-nextjs-app-by-aws-amplify-issues/README.md

 2. [lambda resources are hosted internally](https://github.com/aws-amplify/amplify-hosting/issues/2254#issuecomment-1401816876)

 ## After assign correct IAM role to my app, why are the apis still not having permissions to access my other AWS services?
 Generally, the lambda functions have `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` automatically in there environment.
-You don't have to do anything for AWS SDK and it will work if you assign IAM role correctly.
-But the lambda@edge functions held by AWS Amplify are sadly **not** atomatically getting the role you assign to your app.
+You don't have to do anything with AWS SDK and it will work if you assign IAM role correctly.
+But the lambda@edge functions held by AWS Amplify are **sadly not** atomatically getting the role you assign to your app.
 The credentials will be `undefined`.
 That's why they are not working.

 refs: https://github.com/aws-amplify/amplify-hosting/issues/3205#issuecomment-1355596356